-The police (and DS Abbs) knew that I was a witness for Angela and that I was also acting as her legal representative (McKenzie friend), in a civil matter brought against her by her ex-partner, DS Matthew Abbs.
+The police (especially DS Abbs) knew that I was a witness for Angela and that I was also acting as her legal representative (a McKenzie friend), in a civil matter brought against her by DS Abbs who is her ex-partner and alleged domestic abuser.

-The police bail conditions resulted in Angela being unable to contact me, her witness and legal representative for a civil trial, resulting in her having to withdraw from the proceedings.
+The police bail conditions resulted in Angela being unable to contact me, (her witness and legal representative for a civil trial), resulting in her having to withdraw from the civil proceedings.

 This is an alleged breach of Angela’s Article 6 Human Right to a Fair Trial.

-It is also alleged that this was an intentional and tactical act by the police to prevent Angela from being able to access legal advice or rely on a witness that would, on balance, successfully defended the civil claim against her.
+It is alleged that this was an intentional and tactical act by the police to prevent Angela from being able to access legal advice or rely on a witness that would, on balance, successfully defend the civil claim against her.

-I, (Paul Ponting), submitted a GDPR complaint to Norfolk police on the grounds they abused my personal data.
+I, (Paul Ponting), submitted a GDPR complaint to Norfolk police on the grounds they abused my personal data (now upheld by the ICO).
 They falsely stated I was a police witness and this misuse of my personal information was put on another person’s police records without my knowledge.

 I also allege that the bail conditions were unlawful.
 I was never a police witness and these bail conditions prevented Angela from accessing her McKenzie Friend and a trial witness.
 The conditions were neither, necessary or proportionate.